Blossoms 666: Story

 Flashbacks reveal Cheryl and Jason's more pleasant and privileged upbringing compared to Julian's.
 In the present, Betty finds another image of her parents in an Order of Abaddon book, this time with the Satanic idol from the cave behind the Blossom Mansion.
 Julian volunteers to help Betty find answers because, as he claims, Cheryl and Jason took everything from him.
 Meanwhile, after a freak accident nearly kills them, Cheryl and Jason agree to unite against Julian.
 As a result of Cheryl's previous intervening, Veronica visits Archie at home, distracting him from calling Betty.
 Jughead stumbles upon Ethel outside of Pop's diner and Ethel explains that she needs to show him something in the woods behind the Blossom estate.
 Betty invites Julian to her house to devise a plan and decides to warn her friends by sharing her findings about the Blossoms.
 However, Betty finds Archie and Veronica kissing and runs away upset.
-As Archie and Veronica embrace, he utters "All praise Abbadon."
+As Archie and Veronica embrace, he utters "All praise Abaddon."

-Ethel leads Jughead to the three-tongued idol of Abbadon and orders him to kill her as a sacrifice.
+Ethel leads Jughead to the three-tongued idol of Abaddon and orders him to kill her as a sacrifice.
 When he refuses, she stabs herself.
 Fleeing, Jughead runs into Cheryl and Jason, with the latter ready to collect on the favor Jughead owes him.
 After another freak accident results in Jason saving Cheryl's life, Cheryl suggests telling the truth in order to take Julian down.
 With Betty feeling hurt by Veronica and Archie, Julian blames Cheryl and Jason's manipulation.
 Betty and Julian hope to gain answers from Dilton, but find him hanged in his cell.
 Julian attempts to make Betty vengeful until Jughead arrives to tell Betty the truth, resulting in Betty slapping Julian and stomping off.
 Returning to the Blossom Mansion, Julian is stabbed to death by Cheryl and Jason to prevent him from ruling as Anti-Christ.
 The Blossoms then agree to resume their competition.
 While being watched in Pop's diner, Betty and Jughead wonder what to do now.
 Elsewhere, a body under a bloodied sheet rises.